TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/ProjectilePathSensor.md

 ### Sensor Path Accuracy

 According to the USGA a golf ball must be at least 1.68 inches in diameter [11].
 Assuming that the golf balls will be directly in the center of the paths, each path sensor must be at least within  0.84 inches of the path.
+To meet this constraint housing will be 3d printed for the laser and photoresistor.
+These housings can be seen in the schematic section above, and finally the use of a rail for the laser and photoresistors will allow for nearly perfect accuracy.

 ## Bill of Materials